Posts

 Image

-The Society of Australian Genealogists' "Hang Outs" are giving me the opportunity to systematically record my research and then turn it into blog posts!
-Yesterday was the opportunity to tie together the stories of the past two weeks with my favourite topic - genetic genealogy.
-If you've done a DNA test and would like any assistance, please contact me at the above email.
-You can read the story of Jane Feeney, my second great-grandmother, HERE.
-You can read the story of Anton and Margaretha Gersbach, my second great-grandparents, HERE .
-I'll show how DNA is helping me find my genetic make up from Essie Woodlands, my paternal grandmother.
-Genetic evidence is necessary to “prove” our pedigree.
+The Society of Australian Genealogists’ “Hang Outs” are giving me the perfect opportunity to turn my research into a systematic record — and then into blog posts!
+Yesterday’s session let me tie together the stories I’ve shared over the past two weeks with my favourite topic: genetic genealogy .
+If you’ve done a DNA test and would like help understanding your results, feel free to contact me via the email above.
+You can read about Jane Feeney , my second great-grandmother, [HERE].
+You can read about Anton and Margaretha Gersbach , my second great-grandparents, [HERE].
+Next, I’ll be showing how DNA is helping me map my genetic makeup through my paternal grandmother, Essie Woodlands — and why genetic evidence is so important for proving our family trees.
 Louise Coakley is an Australian genetic genealogist, member of SAG and publisher of Genie1 .
-DNA does indeed have amazing power and I hope the information in this post d...
+DNA does indeed have amazing power and I hope the information in this post de...

 Image